 some specific sensitive products, which are still subject to special control measures and, consequently, to restrictions on trade inside the European Union.
 The products concerned include weapons, ammunition, explosives, military equipment, dual-use goods (with civilian and military uses), narcotics and psychotropic drugs, waste products, medicines, plant and animal products and objects of cultural interest.

 IMPORTANT!
-These formalities do not release you from your obligations with regard to VAT, such as filing turnover returns and paying the tax.
+These formalities (DEB + special rules concerning certain goods) do not release you from your obligations with regard to VAT, such as filing turnover returns and paying the tax.
 VAT on intra-Community trade is collected in the same way as domestic VAT, which means you need to contact your tax service for information.

-(1) The Member States of the European Union are: Austria, Belgium, Bulgaria, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+(1) The Member States of the European Union are: Austria, Belgium, Bulgaria, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom, Croatia

-Each month, you are required to fill out the goods trade declaration (DEB) covering your intra-Community trade in goods with other Member States of the European Union and file it with customs.
+Each month, you are required to fill out the Intrastat declaration (DEB) covering your intra-Community trade in goods with other Member States of the European Union and file it with customs.